freemeson/gaussian-mixture/README.md

 # Occam's Ghost fit
-Gaussian mixture fit minimizing the total bit requirement of the PDF instead of maxkmizing the likelihood
+Gaussian mixture fit minimizing the total bit requirement of the PDF instead of maximizing the likelihood